manifoldmarkets/manifold/functions/README.md

    Note: You have to kill and restart emulators when you change code; no hot reload =(
 2. `$ yarn dev:emulate` in `/web` to connect to emulators with the frontend
    1. Note: emulated database is cleared after every shutdown

+## Firestore Commands

+- `db:update-local-from-remote` - Pull the remote db from Firestore to local, also calls:
+  - `db:backup-remote` - Exports the remote dev db to the backup folder on Google Cloud Storage (called on every `db:update-local-from-remote`)
+  - `db:rename-remote-backup-folder` - Renames the remote backup folder (called on every `db:backup-remote` to preserve the previous db backup)
+- `db:backup-local` - Save the local db changes to the disk (overwrites existing)

 ## Debugging